Risk Management Working Group (RMWG)

 • WG Management and Operations - Running the RMWG requires significant volunteer time and effort.
 We have openings in leadership team positions, and in areas such as communications, membership engagement, web/IT support, meeting hosting, and more.
 If interested in "making the working group work," please contact us.

-IW2024 - Our Focus (and meetings) at the International Workshop
+Our Focus at the International Workshop (IW2025)

+The Risk Management WG has planned three (3) hybrid open meetings during IW2025.
+The third meeting was organized in collaboration with the Systems Adaptability WG and the organizing committee of the upcoming 2025 Complex Adaptive Systems (CAS2025) Conference to be held on campus at MIT, Cambridge, MA, USA, March 5-7, 2025.
+Details (and a Flyer) for these meeting are posted above on this webpage.
 In recent years, a number of international and industry standards, guidelines, and handbooks that directly and indirectly impact systems engineering have introduced new and revised sets of principles and practices aimed at accomplishing transformational change and improvement through risk (and opportunity) management.
 These principles and practices include, for example, the design and implementation of management systems and frameworks for creating a culture and organization-wide mindset of "risk-based thinking," as well as structures for "integrating risk and opportunity management with all organizational processes."
 The INCOSE Risk Management WG participated in both the development of ISO/IEC/IEEE 16085:2021, "Systems and software engineering — Life cycle processes — Risk management," and the corresponding updates to the 5th Edition of the INCOSE Systems Engineering Handbook, which elaborate on the new principles and practices in the context of systems engineering.
-In the interest of creating awareness and supporting the implementation of these new principles and practices, the Risk Management WG has decided to focus on the following at IW2024:
+In the interest of creating awareness and supporting the implementation of these new principles and practices, the Risk Management WG has decided to focus on the following at IW2025:

-Outcomes at IW2024:
+Outcomes at IW2025:

 Planned Activities